adbailey4/rrna_analysis/notebooks/notebooks.md

 ## Active
 ### multiple_model_accuracy_comparison.ipynb
 * compare the accuracy of prediction across multiple models

-### overlap_kmer_distribution_deltas.ipynb
-* Test to see if the sum of the deltas between canonical and modified kmer distributions has a correlation with the overall accuracy of the model
+* also plot how model delta is correlated with accuracy

 ### yeast_rrna_position_visualization.ipynb
 * Trying to predict rna positions based on tombo and nanocompore data